"Why do some people consider converting to Judaism?"

 People convert to Judaism for many reasons.
 Some are seeking religious meaning in their lives – with or without any connection to a Jewish partner – and simply find that Judaism offers a spiritual and religious place in which they are comfortable.
 For others, a relationship or marriage with a Jewish person offers them a first chance to explore Judaism.
 Participating in Shabbat dinner, a Shabbat or holiday service, or Torah study may be a completely new and different experience, and can be the first step toward considering conversion.

-Once this journey of Jewish exploration and learning has begun, each seeker will make the individual choices that best suit his or her life.
-Some will choose to convert shortly after their learning process begins, while others will begin the process and take more time to make a final decision.
-Some people convert to become part of a Jewish family and to raise Jewish children, many after living in a Jewish family for years.
-Others choose to remain a non-Jewish member of a Jewish family, sometimes still participating fully in Jewish life.
+The conversion process is self-paced and open-ended.
+Once this journey of Jewish exploration and learning has begun, each seeker will make the individual choices that best suit their life.
+Some people make the decision to convert shortly after their learning process begins, while others take more time to make a final decision.
+Some people are motivated to convert because they are part of a Jewish family and are raising or plan to raise Jewish children.
+Some people choose to convert after living in a Jewish family and participating in Jewish activities for years.

 "Do Jews seek converts?"